-- Shape tablespoons of dough into 2-in. crescents.
+Shape each tablespoon of dough into a 2-in. crescent.
 Place 2 in. apart on ungreased baking sheets.

-- Bake until light brown, 12-15 minutes.
+Bake until light brown, 12-15 minutes.
 Roll cookies in additional confectioners' sugar while warm; cool on wire racks.
-Yield: about 6 dozen.